dotHTM/dothtm.github.io/_posts/2019-03-23--New_look__new_beginings.md

 A DBI wrapper for cross host/server, cross database, relational MySQL/MariaDB data with data caching and pre-emptive table query rules.

 Why not just use an existing library like NoSQL?
-I paid employement is in Perl, and I deal with a lot of cross-server situations where relational structure may not be configured.
+My paid employement is in Perl, and I deal with a lot of cross-server situations where relational structure may not be configured.

-Progress:
+#### Progress:

 - Basics: connecting through making individual raw SQL querys
 - an alternative to native hash-arrays that provides indexing on given column names (for table storage/retrieval)

-Future:
+#### Future:

 - input data sanitization
     - distinction between values passed as raw or need to be internally wrapped